Electronic Visit Verification (EVV)

 - Jan.
 1, 2023 for home health care service providers

 or the state will lose a percentage of its FMAP match, which means the state would get less federal funding for its Medicaid program.
 There is an exception that allows a delay for a year if a state can show it has made a good faith effort to comply, and the delays were unavoidable.

 Congress required CMS to publish guidance to explain what states need to do.
 On May 16, 2018, CMS published two pieces of guidance on EVV to help states implement their systems.

 There are still critical unresolved issues in how EVV should work, even with this guidance.

 What you can you do?

 Get involved as EVV is rolled out in your state!
 The law requires input from stakeholders including from participants and family caregivers.
 A successful state EVV system will require meaningful stakeholder engagement and training.

-Bills on EVV have been introduced in Congress – H.R.
-5912 and H.R.
-6042 in the House, S. 2897 in the Senate.
-The bills all extend the deadline for implementing EVV for personal care services for a year and two of them require EVV regulations.
+Bills extending the deadline for implementing EVV for personal care services for a year have passed in Congress.
 The proposed delay is an important step.
 However, there are still significant concerns about EVV.
 Stakeholders should continue to work with their state, as well as Congress and CMS to limit the ways the EVV system burdens people receiving personal care services and the people providing care services.